petermchale/trfermikit/README.md

 the repeat unit is smaller than 6bps, known in the community as Short Tandem Repeats
 (STRs),
-we designed `trfermikit` to pick up SVs that `manta` missed in tandem repeats with repeat units larger than 6bps, known as
+we designed trfermikit to pick up SVs that trfermikit missed in tandem repeats with repeat units larger than 6bps, known as
 Variable Number Tandem Repeats (VNTRs).

 ## Impact

-We assessed the performance of `trfermikit` and `manta`, in both cases relative to a long-read benchmark callset, on VNTRs.
+We assessed the performance of trfermikit and trfermikit, in both cases relative to a long-read benchmark callset, on VNTRs.
-The [results](experiments/optimized_for_DELs/minSVSize_minRepeatLength_minUnitigBlockLength/images/fractionsOfMantaFN_trfermikitPrecisions/minSVSize-DEL.svg) show that `trfermikit` complements `manta`.
+The [results](experiments/optimized_for_DELs/minSVSize_minRepeatLength_minUnitigBlockLength/images/fractionsOfMantaFN_trfermikitPrecisions/minSVSize-DEL.svg) show that trfermikit complements trfermikit.

 ## How does it work?

-`trfermikit` is based upon the [fermikit](https://pubmed.ncbi.nlm.nih.gov/26220959/) pipeline for deep Illumina resequencing data, which assembles reads into unitigs, maps them to the reference genome, and then calls variants from the alignment.
+trfermikit is based upon the [fermikit](https://pubmed.ncbi.nlm.nih.gov/26220959/) pipeline for deep Illumina resequencing data, which assembles reads into unitigs, maps them to the reference genome, and then calls variants from the alignment.

-`trfermikit` biases the `minimap2` alignment step of the fermikit pipeline towards revealing deletions
+trfermikit biases the `minimap2` alignment step of the fermikit pipeline towards revealing deletions
 by:
 * increasing the reward for single-base matches
 * increasing the penalty for single-base mismatches